nitishp/SheetMusicView/README.md

 This is a library that I hope to grow into something that is in a lot better of a state than it is currently in.
 Some of the features that I hope to add include:

-* Better support for the upper half of the notes (so they are not chopped off the way they currently are).
-* Multi colored notes.
 * The ability to drag and drop notes into the view.
 * Making the view look more like a bar and possibly include treble and clef symbols.
 * Add easier support dynamically for changing the value of a note in code